perronet/hammer-mail/Code conventions.md

 public Boolean isFieldEmpty();
 ```

-The only exception are the @FXML variables in the UiController binded to the FXML document, these are lowercase only
+The only exception are the @FXML variables in the UIController binded to the FXML document, these are lowercase only
 ```
 private Label idcounter;
 private TextField userinput;